ihonen/cuda-sort/README.md

 ## License

 The If-you-are-crazy-enough-to-use-this-go-ahead License 1.0.
-The author will not be responsible for the frying of any piece of silicon or any other form of harm that might take place.
+The author will not be responsible for the frying of any piece of silicon or any other form of harm that could ensue.